prominence-eosc/docs/containers.md

 * URL of a tarball created by `docker save`
 * URL of a Singularity image

-If a registry requires token-based authentication then `imagePullCredential` must be specified in the task, e.g.:
+If a registry requires authentication then `imagePullCredential` must be specified in the task, e.g.:
 ```
 {
   "resources": {